OpenSight/StorLever/README.md

 	$ python setup.py install

-This installation process would check any require project and download them from pip.
+This installation process would check any require project and download them from pypi.

 Configure